MRAA & NMMA COVID-19 Retail Reopening Guidelines

 Click here for the complete list of retail guidelines.
 Additionally, guidance has been released allowing gatherings of 50 people or less beginning on June 29, read more here.

 Marine Retail Operations: On June 5, Louisiana moved into Phase Two of the Roadmap to a Resilient Louisiana, which allows non-essential retail to open under strict occupancy, protection and social distancing guidelines.
 Non-essential businesses and retailers (sometimes called “gray area” businesses) may remain open at 50 percent of their occupancy.
 Full guidance can be found here.
 Louisiana has paused their reopening movement and will remain in Phase Two until further notice.
-Louisiana is currently paused until the week of July 20th.
+Louisiana is currently paused until at least August 28th.

-Governor Mills announced that Maine will be entering Stage 3 on July 1.
-Stage 3 maintains the prohibition on gatherings of more than 50 people and the 14-day quarantine or the alternative set out in the Keep Maine Healthy plan on people entering Maine.
+Marine Retail Operations: Governor Mills announced that Maine will be entering Stage 3 on July 1.
+Maine will now allow gatherings of groups up to 100 people for outdoor events starting Saturday, August 1, 2020.
+Indoor gatherings the prohibition on indoor gatherings of more than 50 people will remain in place, as will the 14-day quarantine or the alternative set out in the Keep Maine Healthy plan on people entering Maine.
 All businesses that have been open may remain open.
 At-risk people should stay home when possible.

 Retail locations are allowed to operate as long as the business implements adequate social distancing and hygiene standards set forth by the state.
 This includes requiring customers and employees to wear face coverings, good hygiene, and frequent handwashing.
 Businesses are limited to 5 customers per 1,000 square feet.